CBeck96/AOO_2023/README.md

 ### Analysis

 In the files `MAOO.R` and `IR_res.R` the above functions are run on the data.
 There is a parallel and unparallel version of the procedures.
-The code to create the plots and panel plots can be found in the file 'figures'.
+The code to create the plots and panel plots can be found in the file `figures.R`.

 ### Libraries used